6poiint9/offsec-dots/README.md

   ```

 # Get RDP security check tool
-the repo is already cloned in the bootsrao.sh script
+the repo is already cloned in the bootsrap.sh script

 => open up a terminal and run:
  ```sh